Premier songwriting courses in The Writing Room

 Writing has been in my blood ever since I can remember.

-From there, my obsession progressed to include poetry, lyrics, piano instrumentals, and finally, pop songs.
+From there, my obsession progressed to include poetry, lyrics, piano instrumentals, and finally, when I put it all together, pop songs.

 I haven't put down the pen since.

-So in the summer of 2012, I quit my job and moved to Nashville.
+So in the summer of 2012, I quit my job and moved to Nashville to write songs.
 It was the best decision I could have ever made for myself.